acarrillo3/node-api3-project/notes.md

 - open `localhost:4000

 ## second
-- write the CRUD functions and the routes
+- write the CRUD functions request and the routes
+- modify `server.js`
 - then write the middleware